 Intermittent fasting simply means you don’t consume calories for a period of time, or restrict the number of calories you do eat for a period of time.

 “The body utilizes many different organs and mechanisms in order to digest food from first bite to elimination, explains Scheller.
 “The process of digestion itself can take 24 to 72 hours before food is completely removed from the body.
 When we take a break from eating, we allow these complex systems to also take a break.”
 If we're constantly eating, we never give them a chance to repair and rejuvenate.

 When your digestive system is resting, because you haven’t eaten for a period of time, your body then finds energy from other places—namely your stored body fat.
-This process is called ketosis and it can have some pretty significant health benefits, including cell regeneration and boosting metabolism.
+This process is called ketosis (which inspired the keto diet) and it can have some pretty significant health benefits, including cell regeneration and boosting metabolism.